DanaramaPyjama/Simkl_to_Trakt/README.md

 # trakt_auth
-This script will look for a JSON auth token.
+This (Python) script will look for a JSON auth token.
 If it does not exist, it will get you a device code, and give you a link to authenticate.
 This should only need to be done once.

 "No Trakt token found.
 Starting manual device authentication...